Central Piedmont Community College Stop

 Nestled near the banks of the Little Sugar Creek, Central Piedmont Community College (CPCC) is the largest community college in North Carolina with six campuses throughout Charlotte.
 The main campus centers around a building on the corner of Trade Street and Kings Drive which formerly housed Charlotte College (now UNC Charlotte) and prior to that, Central High School (CHS).

 These windscreen designs focus on themes of education, aspirations, and development along Little Sugar Creek and how it has impacted natural resources.
 The outbound stop design features materials about CPCC and its history, with images of CPCC and Central High School.
 There are photos of ordinary events and examples of extraordinary people and high achievers, all of whom showed perseverance.
-The inbound stop focuses primarily on the preservation of Little Sugar Creek and important moments in the city's past that occured nearby.
+The inbound stop focuses primarily on the preservation of Little Sugar Creek and important moments in the city's past that occurred nearby.

 CPCC Outbound Windscreen Key